FAQs

 Telora compensates for the additional risk at this earlier stage by investing less money, but more time and advice for the same price.

-• Younger founders: Almost everyone at Telora is under 24 years old.
-Only ~10-30% of YC founders in a batch are this young.
+• Younger founders: Almost everyone at Telora is in college when we fund them.
+Only ~10% of YC founders are this young.

 • Less money: Telora is $40,000.
 It’s just the right amount of money to get you to the point where you are ready to approach accelerators and VCs.
 YC is $500,000.
 That’s enough money to run your startup with a small team for a year or more.